 - Planning and Development Committee

-Our committees page has more information about the Central Sydney Planning Committee and the Central Sydney Traffic and Transport Committee, which do not refer decisions to Council.
+The Central Sydney Planning Committee and the Central Sydney Traffic and Transport Committee do not refer decisions to Council.

 Have your say

-As a member of the public you can attend committee meetings to have your say.
-You are also welcome to attend Council meetings but you are not able to address Councillors at these meetings.
+Members of the public can attend committee meetings.
+You are also welcome to attend Council meetings but you cannot address Councillors.
 Please read the guidelines for speakers to find out how you can be heard by Council.